 In addition to asking ``what is the best model'', we usually want to ask ``how much better is it than the null model'' (the model with no new physics).
 If we label our parameters corresponding to the null model as $\vec{\theta}_0$, then we can define:

 and

 Then, to excellent approximation,

-Equation~\ref{eq:delchi2} is very important.
-Under a certain set of assumptions, it is a test statistic that will follow a $\chi^2$ distribution with $DOF=dim({\vec{\theta}})$, the number of model parameters~\cite{Wilks:1938dza}.
+Equation~\ref{eq:delchi2} is very important\footnote{We have derived Equation~\ref{eq:delchi2} by making a series of approximations to Normal Distributions and using fixed errors.
+This was done primarily for ease of understanding, but Wilks's theorem is more general and the equation applies to models more complex than a sum of Normal Distributions.} Under a certain set of assumptions, it is a test statistic that will follow a $\chi^2$ distribution with $DOF=dim({\vec{\theta}})$, the number of model parameters~\cite{Wilks:1938dza}.
 This fact is known as Wilks's theorem and is used widely as a simplifying assumption in physics.
 From the $\chi^2$ distributions shown in Fig.~\ref{fig:chi2cdf} one can see that adding additional parameters will decrease the $p$-value for a given fit.
 Intuitively, this is accounting for the better fit produced merely by increased model flexibility.
-The assumptions of Wilks's theorem are very formally stated, but, broadly, they require that the parameters of the model affect the prediction in independent ways and that the parameters have a full range over which to vary.
+The assumptions of Wilks's theorem are very formally stated, but, broadly, they require that: the parameters of the model affect the prediction in independent ways, the parameters have a full range over which to vary, and that there are many independent data points relating to the same model.
 For many models within physics this is true, or approximately true across most of parameter space.
 When this applies, it is, computationally, very convenient, as it requires that the analyzer only fit the original set of data